arnobl/kompren/README.md

  }
 ```
 An opposite can be used when the slicer has to go throw a relation in its opposite way.
-The `name` of the slicer must be defined.
+The `name` of the opposite reference must be defined.
 It defines the name of the new relation that goes in the opposite way than the relation specified.
 The expected format is a simple variable name (i.e. must follow the Java naming convention).
-In our example, type: `ceOpposite `.
 Type `opposite (`.

-Then, give the value, here: `ceOpposite `
+Then, give the value, here: `ceOpposite `.

 Type `)`.